12 IT Certifications That Deliver Career Advancement

 MCITP certifications, one of Microsoft's newer certifications, tests technical proficiency in the Microsoft Certified Technology Specialist (MCTS) certifications.
 There are many different areas of certification.
-Average salary, US$85,000.
+Average salary, $85,000.

 11. Microsoft Certified Technology Specialist (MCTS)

 MCTS certification validates skills on a particular Microsoft technology.
-As with MCITP, there are many technologies that you can certify for, for example, Exchange server, Lync Server and Office Communications Server, virtualisation and more.
+As with MCITP, there are many technologies that you can certify for, for example, Exchange server, Lync Server and Office Communications Server, virtualization and more.
 There are simply to many to list them all by name here, 57 in fact.
 The entire list can be found here.
-Average salary: US$90,000
+Average salary: $90,000

 12. Microsoft's Certified Systems Engineers (MCSE)